Beauty industry calls for equality as Government confirms business rates relief for pubs

-Beauty industry bodies are calling for support after the Government signalled a U-turn on planned business rates increases for pubs, without extending the same relief to salons, barbershops and clinics.
+Beauty industry bodies are calling for support now the Government has confirmed a U-turn on planned business rates increases for pubs, without extending the same relief to salons, barbershops and clinics.

-The Government is expected to soften or delay forthcoming rises in business rates for pubs, following sustained lobbying from the hospitality sector and concerns about the impact on high street venues.
+The announcement follows sustained lobbying from the hospitality sector and concerns about the impact on high street venues.

 However, no equivalent concession has been announced for the hair and beauty industry, despite mounting pressure on independent, premises-based businesses.

-The expected U-turn on the rise in rates for pubs follows fierce campaigning from the hospitality sector, with more than 1,000 pubs banning Labour MPs.
+The U-turn on the rise in rates for pubs followed fierce campaigning from the hospitality sector, with more than 1,000 pubs banning Labour MPs.

 In late December, the Salon Employers Association launched a similar campaign, calling on its members to ban MPs from salons until action was taken to support the sector.

-The Government's new move to support pubs has now prompted a response from the National Hair & Beauty Federation (NHBF), which said the decision highlights a lack of recognition for the economic and social value of the sector.
+The Government's move to support pubs also prompted response from the National Hair & Beauty Federation (NHBF), which said the decision highlights a lack of recognition for the economic and social value of the sector.

 Sam Silver, head of policy and public affairs at the NHBF, said: “The hair and beauty sector contributes £9 billion to the UK economy and employs over 275,000 people, yet we’re being completely overlooked in discussions about business rates relief.